Maps to a more meaningful life

 We’re a small team of people (three!) who are - if we’re honest - weary with the present order of things, in the hyper-consumerist, deeply unequal, asset-stripped UK.
 We’re disconnected from land, from the food systems that sustain us; disconnected from neighbour, community and the social rituals of centuries; left out of the decision-making that shapes our shared spaces.
 Many of us feel illiterate in the life-arts of community and simplicity.

 We’ve also, as a people, lost our sense of faith: here, it’s taken for granted that life is basically absurd.
 Folk existentialism.
-We could almost certainly lay that at the feet of the many religious institutions that have failed us.
+We could certainly lay a lot of blame with the many religious institutions that have failed us.
 But we think some other things got lost in that fire, that simply haven’t been replaced.

 So we’re looking for maps towards a more meaningful life.